It is an anticonvulsant used to treat most types of seizure disorders and epileptic states, except seizure attacks.

 Dilantin and other interactions

 Dilantin may cause dizziness and coordination problems.
-Avoid performing jobs that require total attention such as driving cars and operating cars while not knowing how you will react to Phenytoin.
+Avoid performing jobs requiring total attention, such as driving and operating cars, while not knowing how you will react to Phenytoin.

 The recommended dose for adults is typically 100 milligrams (mg), two to four times per day.
 The dose can be increased as required by each patient.

-Liquid and chewable tablets are usually taken two or three times a day; and in some cases up to four times if they are capsules.
+Liquid and chewable tablets are usually taken twice a day and sometimes up to four times if they are capsules.

 Swallow the extended-release capsules whole.
 Do not crush, chew or split.
 Also, do not take the capsules if they are discolored.